 M. Student(s) - includes all persons who are registered for undergraduate courses or maintaining matriculation in an undergraduate degree program at the College, either full time or part time, degree seeking or non-degree seeking, and have an academic record with Primary Academic Web Services (PAWS), the College’s records and registration system.

-N. Code – Refers to the Student Conduct Code and Graduate Student Conduct Code.
+N. Code – Refers to the Student Conduct Code and Graduate Student Conduct Code

 POLICY